 This may be evident in cases of leaking fluid from a tear in the amniotic membranes, measuring small for a certain stage of pregnancy or if the fetus is not moving as much as it would be expected to.

-Oligohydramnios may also occur in women with a history of any of the following medical conditions:
+It may also occur in mothers with a history of any of the following medical conditions:

 Oligohydramnios can happen during any trimester but is a more concerning problem during the first 6 months of pregnancy.
-During that time, there is a higher risk of birth defects, miscarriage, premature birth or stillbirth.3
+During that time, there is a higher risk of birth defects, loss of pregnancy, preterm birth, or neonatal loss of life.

 If levels of amniotic fluid are too low, the baby may need to be delivered by Cesarean section to protect it and the mother.